 Probiotics are often referred to as”friendly” or “good “gut bacteria.
 Probiotics are live microorganisms that reside in your gut where most of the other bacteria in your body are found .
-Since having the right bacteria in your gut has been linked to many health benefits, use of the right probiotics can help to restore the bacterial balance and recover from the damage that may result from indiscriminate or overuse of antibiotics.
+Since having the right bacteria in your gut has been linked to many health benefits, the use of the right probiotics can help to restore the bacterial balance and recover from the damage that may result from indiscriminate or overuse of antibiotics.
 Probiotics are found in certain foods and can be administered as a supplement.
 This can also result in weight loss.

 Foods prepared by bacterial fermentation contain probiotics.
-These foods include sauerkraut, yogurt, kefir, kimchi, and others.
+These probiotic foods include sauerkraut, yogurt, kefir drinks, kimchi, and other foods.
 People can also take probiotic supplements.
 Dozens of probiotic bacteria offer health benefits.
 The most common groups are Bifidobacterium and Lactobacillus.
 Research shows different probiotics work well for different health issues.
 Choosing the right probiotics supplements can also make a huge difference in your gut health and overall well-being.
 The best probiotic supplements contain multiple bacterial groups or colonies in high numbers like the naturally occuring cultures from kefir or kimchi.

-But simply taking a single Probiotoc supplement over and over can actually be harmful.One of the probiotic side effects is that there would be an over population of a single strain at the expense of other needed bacteria .
+Buy simply taking a single Probiotic supplement over and over can actually be harmful.One of the probiotic side effects is that there would be an over population of a single strain of other needed bacteria.
 That is why probiotics supplementation should rotate between different colony groups.
 Proper testing can help identify the bacteria present in your gut and which specific strains are needed to restore proper balance.
 Testing can also be used after taking probiotcs as a way to measure the effectiveness of the supplementation program or protocol.

 Hundreds of microorganisms are found in your gut, including bacteria, viruses and yeast.
 This community of microorganism in your gut is called gut flora, often referred to as a forgotten organ because of its metabolic activities.
 Most gut flora exists in the small and large intestines.
 These gut flora manufacture vitamins, control certain metabolic functions, maintain the health of the gut, and stimulate the immune system.
 This balanced community of microorganisms helps unwanted substances from leaking into your body and causing illness or a weak immune repsonse.

 Unbalanced gut flora is linked to many diseases.
 For this reason, people are rightfully concerned about maintaining a balanced gut.
 Taking probiotics can help you achieve this goal.
 When gut flora is unbalanced, it is linked to diseases such as heart disease, Alzheimer’s, metabolic syndrome, type 2 diabetes, colorectal cancer, and depression.
-Probiotics from yogurt and other probiotic foods can help restore balance to the gut flora as well as ensure the gut flora functions properly to enhance our overall health and reduce the risk of chronic diseases.
+Probiotics from yogurt and other probiotic foods can help restore balance to the gut flora as well as ensure the gut flora functions properly to enhance our overall health.
+It will also help reduce the risk of chronic diseases.